Isabl Docs

 get-bed

 Retrieve a BED file linked to a particular sequencing technique.
-By default, the targets BED file is returned, to get the baits BED use --bed-type.
+By default, the targets BED file is returned, to get the baits BED use --bed-type

 isabl get-bed HEMEPACT --assembly GRCh37